 Philippians 2:5-11 tells us about the humility of Jesus.
-Jesus was GOD and deserved to stay in heaven.
-Yet out of His great love for us, He chose to come to earth as a human.
-Jesus even chose to obey God to the point of dying an embarrassing and painful death on the cross for our sins.
-Jesus is the perfect example of humility, and we are to follow His example.
-Now, can we follow His example perfectly?
+Jesus was GOD and yet, out of His great love for us, He chose to come to earth as a human.
+Jesus even chose to obey God the Father to the point of dying an embarrassing and painful death on the cross for our sins.
+Jesus is the perfect example of humility, and we are called to follow His example.
+But, can we follow His example perfectly?
 No. Only Jesus can be perfectly humble, but because of His humility, He offers us salvation and forgiveness for all the times we’re not perfect!
-While our imperfect humility can’t bring salvation to others, like Jesus’ perfect humility did, it can help other people want to know more about our God!
+He will even help us live with humility when we ask.
+While our imperfect humility can’t bring salvation to others, like Jesus’ perfect humility did, it can help other people want to know more about our amazing God!

 Discuss the definitions of pride and humility.
 Ask your kids to define them first before sharing them the suggested answers below.

 PRIDE - What is pride?
 (Pride is when we think of ourselves first, thinking we can do it ourselves or trying to get things for ourselves because we think we deserve it.
 Pride is what leads us to sin.)
 What are some ways you might show pride?
 Trying to be first, wanting others to see how good you are at something, thinking you deserve to have something, trying to do it on your own, etc.)